Sraut23/Blinkit-Grocery-Dataset-Analysis-PowerBi-Dashboard/README.md

-#Blinkit Data Analysis Dashboard
+Blinkit Data Analysis Dashboard

-#Project Overview
+Project Overview :
 This project presents a comprehensive Power BI dashboard for analyzing Blinkit's sales performance, customer satisfaction, and inventory distribution.
 The dashboard provides key insights and opportunities for optimization using various KPIs and visualizations.

+Problem Statement :
+The core challenge was to transform raw sales and item data from Blinkit into actionable insights, helping stakeholders understand key performance indicators, identify trends, and optimize operations for better sales and customer satisfaction.

-#Key Performance Indicators (KPIs)
+Key Performance Indicators (KPIs)

 The dashboard focuses on the following primary KPIs:
 * Total Sales: Overall revenue generated from all items sold ($1.20M)